 Experienced Lawyers in Dealing With Infrastructure and Development Consent Order Applications

-Robert Bruce, Partner and Julie Russell, Senior Associate are experienced practitioners on Development Consent Order (DCO) applications for Nationally Significant Infrastructure Projects (NSIPs).
-Our experience includes:
+Robert Bruce, Partner is an experienced practitioner on Development Consent Order (DCO) applications for Nationally Significant Infrastructure Projects (NSIPs).
+His experience includes:

 - Heathrow Third Runway DCO – Acting for Council